MORE

 Everybody Uses Cannabis

-In Manitoba, 55% of people have tried cannabis at some point in their life.
-However, in 2017, 80% of Manitobans reported that they had not used cannabis in that year.
+In Manitoba, 60% of people 19 and over have tried cannabis at some point in their life.
+However, in 2022, 35% of Manitobans reported that they were currently using it.

 Prohibiting Cannabis Keeps Kids From Using It